fiskl-accounting/help-docs/docs/Core-Features/Accounting-Portal/getting-started-accounting-portal.md

 To access the Accounting Portal:
 - Log directly into your dedicated portal account at [Accounting Portal Login](https://my.fiskl.com/portal/login)

-## Managing Your Account
+## Managing your account

-### Personal Settings and Email Address
+### Personal settings and email address

 You can manage your personal settings and email address from the top right menu:

-1. Click on "Account Settings" in the top right corner
+1. Click on "Account settings" in the top right corner
 2. Update your personal information, including your email address
 3. Save your changes

 Remember to keep your contact information up-to-date to ensure you receive important notifications and invitations.

-## Need Help?
+## Need help?

 If you have any questions or need assistance with the Accounting Portal, please don't hesitate to reach out to our support team at support@fiskl.com.